aehrc/RAPpoet/README.md

 ```
 ### Installation
 Clone the RAPpoet repository:
 ```
 git clone https://github.com/aehrc/RAPpoet.git
 ```
-This pipeline doesn't adhere to a specific input or directory structure and depends on your RAP storage setup.
+This pipeline doesn't adhere to a specific input or directory structure and depends on your RAP storage setup as well as the VCFs you are using.
 Instead, a set of template scripts are provided in the `scripts_templates` folder, which you need to edit to match your configuration.

 UKBB 500K VCFs were designed to contain variants within specific genome windows, resulting in some files having no variant information.
 We determined that a file size of over 3.77MB indicates a non-empty VCF.
 Our list of non-empty VCFs is included in the `chr_vcf_lists` folder.